 - A written section describing your research design – This is perhaps the most important section of your project!
 In this section, describe which readings from class you engaged to study your question and why that reading what interesting

 as well as appropriate for the question you are asking.
 You should include citations from the readings you are talking about in this section.

-- A written section describing your A written section describing you research process – the steps you took to investigate your research question as well as a description of how much time you spent on each step (to ensure full credit).
+- A written section describing you research process – the steps you took to investigate your research question as well as a description of how much time you spent on each step (to ensure full credit).
 This could be complimented by a visual schedule of your research.